schrodingersbox/split_cat/README.md

 This Rails engine provides a framework for split testing.

+This framework allows you to assign anonymous users to experiments with goals and weighted hypotheses.
+It makes experiments easy to configure and implement.
+The reporting side still needs some work.

 ## Getting Started

 1. Add this to your `Gemfile` and `bundle install`